-For the last three years Agile users have been in a sort of limbo about the longevity of their application.
-It has been a period marked by vendor silence, a lot of rumors and user uncertainty.
-Now, we find the situation is quickly coming to a head.
+For the last four years Agile PLM users have been in a sort of limbo about the longevity of their application.
+There have been a lot of rumors, user uncertainty and vendor silence.
+For better or worse, the situation is coming to a head.
 And again, for better or worse, you are being forced into making an important decision.
 I want to make sure you are ready for it.

 Topics: Oracle Agile

-At the end of a busy day the last thing a CIO or IT system administrator wants is an auto-generated notification or phone call about the PLM software has gone down.
+At the end of a busy day the last thing a CIO or IT system administrator wants is a phone call about a mission critical system, like PLM, going down.

 Work is hectic enough already - working with budget cuts, executive reviews, staff performance, buyer trend reports, security risk mitigating and digital transformation initiatives - without adding software crashes into the mix.